Newcastle City Hall: Organ

 An organ, design and built by Harrison and Harrison was installed in 1928, to enable the building to operate as the city's first dedicated concert venue.
 A concert instrument, as opposed to a cathedral specification, it has been used for choral and orchestral concerts as well as organ recitals.
 It has 4,274 pipes, with a number of unique stops and has been described as "A Rolls-Royce" of organs.

 The organ is currently in a poor state of repair, although as a result of its neglect, the instrument is probably the last and largest example of a Harrison tubular-pneumatic action (most other large organs were converted to electro-pneumatic action after World War II).
 The organ is also unusual in that it is unaltered, as most comparable organs have been modified, added-to or revoiced.

 The British Institute of Organ Studies awarded it a Grade 1 Historic Organ Certificate in 2003, and the significance of the organ was taken into account as part of the assessment of the hall's Grade II listed building status.

-Noted musical acts
+Notable musical acts

+The building was used as a public venue from an early stage and concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 22 April 1953.

+Bob Dylan performed there during his 1965 tour of England on 6 May 1965.
+English rock band The Rolling Stones performed at the City Hall with American R&B duo Ike & Tina Turner and English rock band The Yardbirds on 1 October 1966.

-The local rhythm and blues band, The Animals, reunited and performed for a one-off performance at the City Hall in 1968.
+The rock band The Who appeared at the City Hall in October 1967, and the local R&B band The Animals reunited and performed for a one-off performance at the City Hall in 1968.

-On 7 May 1971, American country rock band The Byrds performed there as part of their 1971 UK Tour and, in December 1976, as a one-off gig, local folk rock band, Lindisfarne, played three sell-out concerts in the City Hall.
+On 7 May 1971, American rock band The Byrds performed there as part of their 1971 UK Tour and, in December 1976, as a one-off gig, local folk rock band Lindisfarne played three sell-out concerts in the City Hall.

-Rock group, Emerson, Lake & Palmer, recorded their live album, Pictures at an Exhibition, there on 26 March 1971: Keith Emerson played the whole first Promenade on the City Hall organ.
+The rock group Emerson, Lake & Palmer recorded their live album Pictures at an Exhibition there on 26 March 1971: Keith Emerson played the whole first Promenade on the City Hall organ.